autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 **Safety Performance Indicator (SPI)**

 The idea is to provide metrics on the **validity** of safety cases.
-It is context-dependent and can include many aspects, \eg
+It is context-dependent and can include many aspects, _e.g.,_

 - **acceptable violation rate** of standoff to pedestrians
 - **gap tolerance** of up to X meters in lane markings
 - **false negative rate** for camera/LiDAR
-- \etc
+- _etc._

 Read the [full standard](https://www.shopulstandards.com/ProductDetail.aspx?productid=UL4600) online (select "digital view" and sign up for reading it for free).
 Here is a [draft version](https://users.ece.cmu.edu/~koopman/ul4600/191213_UL4600_VotingVersion.pdf).